-- (a) To identify the inherent facilities within the system to test some of the SLIC, CODEC and digital switch functions. - (b) To identify the traffic capacity of the system. - (c) To study the methods of collecting traffic data and understand the means of measuring traffic and the implication of the traffic level on system design.
+- To evaluate the inherent facilities within the system to test some of the SLIC, CODEC and digital switch functions. - To investigate the traffic capacity of the system. - To evaluate methods of collecting traffic data. - Understand the means of measuring traffic. - Understand the implication of the traffic level on system design.